misiektoja/instagram_monitor/docs/configuration.md

 instagram_monitor <target_insta_user> --env-file /path/.env-instagram_monitor
 ```

 You can also disable `.env` auto-search with `DOTENV_FILE = "none"` or `--env-file none`:

 ```sh
 instagram_monitor <target_insta_user> --env-file none
 ```

-As a fallback, you can also store secrets in the configuration file or source code.
+As a fallback, you can store secrets in the configuration file.
+Avoid putting secrets directly in the source code.